Differentially Private Tests of Fisher's Sharp Null Hypothesis for Binary Outcomes: Introduction

+One way to bound this leakage is to ensure the released results satisfy differential privacy (DP) \citep{Dwork2006, DMNS2006}, which offers a rigorous privacy guarantee.
+While researchers have developed DP methods for causal inference \citep[e.g., ][]{OHK2015, LGPM2019, NNQCNK2022, MMS2024, GR2025} and for hypothesis testing \citep[e.g., ][]{GLRV2016, CKSBG2019, AS2018, KSGB2023, KKR2024, PB2025}, to our knowledge, there do not exist DP algorithms for testing Fisher's sharp null.
+Arguably, the closest work is \cite{KS2025}, which develops DP permutation tests for kernel-based statistics.
+The framework in \cite{KS2025} targets two-sample and independence testing in general metric spaces.
+It does not exploit the combinatorial structure of the $2\times 2$ table that arises under Fisher's sharp null for binary outcomes.

-We aim to close that gap by developing differentially private Fisher randomization tests for binary outcomes, which we abbreviate as DP-FRT.
-The central goal is to estimate and release Fisher's randomization $p$-value under a specified privacy budget while maintaining statistical validity and interpretability.
-We first explore direct perturbation mechanisms that add calibrated noise to the $p$-value or test statistics.
-We then propose a mechanism-aware, Bayesian denoising approach that explicitly models the DP noise to recover a posterior distribution for the confidential $p$-value.
-Furthermore, we develop decision frameworks under both Bayesian and frequentist paradigms that translate privatized $p$-values into actionable conclusions.
-The Bayesian framework enables analysts to abstain from making a decision when the evidence is inconclusive and to refine or update their conclusions by spending additional privacy budget, thereby incorporating uncertainty and adaptivity into decision-making.
-The frequentist-calibrated framework focuses on maintaining valid inference through rigorous control of type I error, ensuring that privacy protection does not compromise the nominal significance level.
-Together, these frameworks enable reliable and interpretable causal conclusions with formal privacy guarantees.
+We aim to close this gap by developing differentially private tests of Fisher's sharp null for binary outcomes, which we abbreviate as DP-FRTs.
+We develop methodologies targeted at two distinct inferential goals.
+For the first set of methods, the goal is to recover output from the confidential FRT from a set of differentially private statistics.
+In particular, we seek inference about the confidential $p$-value from the FRT itself.
+The analyst can interpret the resulting private inference as a measure of evidence against Fisher's sharp null.
+With this goal in mind, we first explore direct perturbation mechanisms that add calibrated noise to the confidential $p$-value or test statistic (Section \ref{sec:3.1}).
+We find that these direct approaches may not be sufficiently accurate for practical use.
+We therefore propose our preferred approach to learning about the confidential $p$-value: a mechanism-aware, Bayesian denoising approach that explicitly models the DP noise to recover a posterior distribution for the confidential $p$-value (Section \ref{sec:3.2}).
+Based on this posterior distribution, we present a decision-theoretic approach that seeks to match the decision about the sharp null from the confidential FRT output (Section \ref{sec:4.1}).
+This approach includes an option for analysts to abstain from making a decision when the evidence is inconclusive, then refine or update their conclusions by spending additional privacy budget.